soupedup/discourse_docker/fly/README.md

 syd	200	443.8ms	444.9ms	942.3ms	991.6ms	994.5ms
 ```

-Our goal here is to improve the TTFB (Time-To-First-Byte) values in non-primary regions.
+Our goal here is to improve the TTFB (Time-To-First-Byte) values in regions other than `iad`.

 #### Regional Postgres